atanushil/Home-Extention/README.md

 Sweet Home is a web application designed to help users organize their categories, shortcuts using local storage.And it also show some developer most visit website and some google apps.
 Built with React.js this application is fully responsive and utilizes Tailwind CSS for styling.

+## Features

+- **Current Time and Date**: Displays the current time and date, updated in real-time.
+- **Local Weather**: Fetches and displays the local weather using an external API.
+- **Most Visited Websites**: Lists the most visited websites by developers.
+- **Web Searching**: Provides a web search bar for quick searches.
+- **Category Management**: Allows users to add, edit, and delete categories.
+- **Shortcut Management**: Users can add, edit, and remove shortcuts (name and link) under each category.
+- **Google Apps Access**: Provides quick access to Google apps via icons.
+- **Background Upload**: Users can upload a background image or video (under 1MB) to personalize the page.
+- **Local Storage**: All data (categories, shortcuts, background) is stored in local storage for persistence.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: